 |General Electric||$257.6 million||$29.7 million|

 |Intel||$52 million||$7.9 million|

 It's possible the playing field will begin to tilt the other way: In February, Facebook hired the influential Glover Park Group to represent it in Washington, but Glover Park recently dropped Facebook as a client.
 Earlier this month, Facebook signed on the equally well-wired law firm Steptoe & Johnson to its stable.
 Among those signed up to lobby for Facebook: former Rep. John Shadegg, an influential conservative powerhouse.

-For the moment, however, when it comes to the fight over intellectual property, you don't need an NBA referee to know what the score is.
+For the moment, however, when it comes to the fight over intellectual property, you don't need an NBA referee or even a startup patent attorney to know what the score is.

 (This post has been updated to reflect the Glover Park Group's decision to end its representation of Facebook)